The Importance of Good Communication: It Will Change Your Life

-Authentic and compassionate dialogue with others can be as trying as the dialogue with ourselves, and at times even more challenging.
+Authentic and compassionate communication with others can be as trying as the communication with ourselves, and at times even more challenging.

 We all need to acquire communication skills or, better put, connecting skills.
 None of us are exempt.
-Since relationships are absolutely essential for well-being and success, we need to keep developing the ability to relate and connect constantly.
+Since relationships are absolutely essential for well-being and success, we need to keep developing the ability to relate and connect constantly with better communication.

 When we connect, we are able to exchange knowledge, support, and joy.
 We give and receive.
 Connecting is one of the most fulfilling aspects of living.
 We long for it, and at the same time we sabotage it regularly.

-Q: What are the obstacles to creating true connections that help us communicate better?
+What are the obstacles to creating true connections that help us communicate better?

-A: In the same way that our Defensive Self blocks our connection with our Emotional Self, it blocks our ability to connect with others.
+In the same way that our Defensive Self blocks our connection and communication with our Emotional Self, it blocks our ability to connect and communicate with others.
 Here are some of the ways that our Defensive Self prevents us from connecting to others: